• Skip to primary navigation

 How to thin it

-Too thick?
-No problem, you can fix it by gradually adding more warm stock or warm cream and stirring until it reaches your desired consistency.
+You can fix it by gradually adding more warm stock or warm cream and stirring until it reaches your desired consistency.

 Or leave out the cornstarch altogether.